vevaan-verma/MCServerWiz/README.md

 *(The trick above is a good way to squeeze a bit of performance out of apps.
 It works great on Minecraft!)*

 Server files are accessed from  https://mcutils.com/. (*We are not affiliated with this site.*)

+Credit to [lflowers01's MC Server Wizard](https://github.com/lflowers01/mc-server-wizard).
+We were unaware that this app, identical in both purpose and name to ours, existed at all until we finished ours.
+Feel free to check it out if our less advanced app doesn't meet your needs...